Medical Policy: 07.01.51

-Revised: February 2015
+Revised: July 2015

 “Neurostimulation” and other surgical techniques have been used to treat certain types of headache that are refractory to medications and other therapies.
 These techniques include occipital nerve stimulation, vagal nerve stimulation (VNS), deep brain stimulation (DBS) and “surgical deactivation” procedures.

 The theory of neuromodulation refers to therapeutic alteration of activity, electrically or chemically, in the central, peripheral, or autonomic nervous system via the process of inhibition, stimulation, modification, or other forms of regulation.
 Occipital nerve stimulation is a form of neuromodulation that is reversible and adjustable and can be tailored to an individual’s specific needs.
 However, the mechanisms of action for the paresthesia patterns and pain relief obtained from an occipital nerve stimulation is not completely understood.

 Occipital nerve stimulation (ONS) delivers a small electrical charge to the occipital nerve in an attempt to prevent migraines and other headaches in patients who have not responded to medications.
 The device consists of a subcutaneously implanted pulse generator (in the chest wall or abdomen) attached to extension leads that are tunneled to join electrodes placed across one or both occipital nerves at the base of the skull.
 Continuous or intermittent stimulation may be used.

 Prior to permanent implantation, a trial is performed in which leads are placed under the skin and are connected to an external battery.
 The trial period is typically 4-7 days and the patient keeps a detailed pain diary.
 A permanent device is considered only if the patient reports significant improvements in pain and quality of life.